 Historically, ad hoc disaster programs have been authorized by Congress when agricultural producers in a specific region of the country have experienced substantial losses because of a single catastrophic event (most often in the form of severe weather events such as extreme droughts and hurricanes).
-Congress's objective in creating the new suite of agricultural disaster programs is to remove the need for future ad hoc disaster legislation.
+Congress's objective in creating the new suite of disaster aid programs is to remove the need for future ad hoc disaster legislation.

-The purpose of the SURE program is to provide crop producers with automatic disaster payments when the region in which they farm experiences catastrophic natural weather events or when an individual farm experiences a severe crop losses because of highly localized adverse weather conditions.
+The purpose of the SURE program is to provide crop producers with automatic disaster payments when the region in which they farm experiences catastrophic natural weather events or when an individual farm experiences severe crop losses due to highly localized adverse weather conditions.
 For the purposes of the SURE program, a producer's farm includes all the acres she or he crops in all counties in the United States and Puerto Rico.

-The SURE program will apply to all eligible farms in counties in a geographic area covered by a qualifying natural disaster declaration and in counties bordering those disaster area counties [Section 531 (a) 5 B(i) of the 2008 Food, Conservation and Energy Act].
+This SURE program applies to all eligible farms in counties in a geographic area covered by a qualifying natural disaster declaration and in counties bordering those disaster area counties [Section 531 (a) 5 B(i) of the 2008 Food, Conservation and Energy Act].
 To receive a SURE payment, farms must also experience at least a 10 percent production loss.
-The program will also apply to any farm that experiences "a total loss of production of the farm relating to weather (that) is greater than 50 percent of the normal production of the farm" [Section 531 (a) 5 B(ii) of the 2008 Food, Conservation and Energy Act], regardless of where the county is located.
+The will also applies to any farm that experiences "a total loss of production of the farm relating to weather (that) is greater than 50 percent of the normal production of the farm" [Section 531 (a) 5 B(ii) of the 2008 Food, Conservation and Energy Act], regardless of where the county is located.